webpack/webpack.js.org/content/api/node.md

 ## Quick Run

-The imported `webpack` function is fed a Webpack [Configuration Object](/configuration/) and runs the webpack compiler if a callback function is provided:
+The imported `webpack` function is fed a webpack [Configuration Object](/configuration/) and runs the webpack compiler if a callback function is provided:

 ``` js-with-links
 const webpack = require("webpack");